-Experts in Alberta agree that we can prevent about 56 out of 100 cases of liver cancer.2 Here’s how:
+Experts agree that together, we can prevent about 55 out of every 100 cases of liver cancer in Alberta.2 Here’s how:

 About 27% of new cancer cases are in people who have hepatitis B and about 16% are in people who have hepatitis C.3

 Hepatitis B vaccination is offered to all students in Grade 5.
-The vaccine has a success rate of 95% if all 3 doses are given.
-There is no vaccine for hepatitis C.
+The vaccine has a success rate of 95% if all 3 doses are given.7 There is no vaccine for hepatitis C.